hwcao17/pkf/docs/GET_STARTED.md

     or use shell scripts [run_mot17_test.sh](../sh_scripts/run_mot17_test.sh) and [run_mot20_test.sh](../sh_scripts/run_mot20_test.sh).
 We follow the [TrackEval protocol](https://github.com/DanceTrack/DanceTrack/tree/main/TrackEval) for evaluation on the train set.
 This gives you HOTA = 74.7 on MOT17 and HOTA = 77.4 on MOT20.

 ## [Optional] Interpolation
-OC-SORT is designed for online tracking, but offline interpolation has been demonstrated efficient for many cases.
+PKF is designed for online tracking, but offline interpolation has been demonstrated efficient for many cases.
 To use the linear interpolation over existing tracking results:
 ```shell
     # optional offline post-processing
     python3 tools/interpolation.py $result_path $save_path